multigcs/riocore/doc/BOARDS.md

 ## Advanced

-for more advanced configurations, you can add an image of the board and some pinout informations
+for more advanced configurations, you can add an image and some pinout informations

 ### Board-Image
 filename:
 ```
-riocore/boards/ULX3S/board.png
+riocore/plugins/fpga/boards/ULX3S.png
 ```

 * the size should be approximately ~800x600